Governor General to award medal to longtime archeologist, archivist and construction historian | CBC News

 The Addison Sod House, the Claybank Brick Plant and the Bell Barn are just a few structures that still stand today, thanks in part to his efforts.

 Korvemaker's passion for history began at birth.
-Born in Holland, he was named after, Edward Frank, a Jewish family friend and co-worker who Korvemaker's parents offered to hide during the Second World War.
-Edward Frank refused.
+Born in Holland, he was named after, Eduard Frank, a Jewish family friend and co-worker who Korvemaker's parents offered to hide during the Second World War.
+Eduard Frank refused.
 Instead the Korvemakers helped another Jewish family by hiding them during the occupation.

 His parents actions were discovered before the war ended.
 The Jewish family was never heard from again.
 Korvemaker's father was incarcerated and punished.